pbs-assess/arrowtooth/docs/about.md

 The Arrowtooth Flounder assessment project is based entirely inside GitHub.

-The pages here contain links to resources which include the assessment PDF document and slides for presentations.
+The pages here contain links to resources which include links to the CSAS documents: Research documents (ResDoc), Science Advisory Reports (SAR), and Science Responses (SR) and slides used to present those documents at review meetings.